Welcome to our guide to Philodendron Imperial Red care and propagation…

 Philodendron Imperial Red Summary

-The Philodendron Imperial Red has amazing foliage with leaves that look like dark greeny-purple leather, and new growth that spurts out dark red before turning a dark purple green.
+The Philodendron Imperial Red, a.k.a. the red leaf philodendron, is a philodendron with dark red leaves, known for its amazing foliage that look like dark greeny-purple leather, and new growth that spurts out dark red before turning a dark purple green.
 It is easy enough to care for too…

 Philodendron Imperial Red Light Needs